 You’ll learn both modern and traditional horticultural methodology, and the fundamentals of garden design constructions and garden management from our experienced and engaged teachers.

-Our Certificate III in Landscape Construction is delivered at state-of-the-art horticulture facilities, where you have the benefit of training on the extensive grounds as well as course excursions.
+Our course in Landscape Construction is delivered at state-of-the-art horticulture facilities, where you have the benefit of training on the extensive grounds as well as course excursions.

 You will also have the opportunity to participate in the Melbourne International Flower and Garden Show and many other practical work activities.